microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 By default, buffer pointers are assumed to be restrict pointers as defined by the C99 standard.

-An attribute vk::aliased_pointer can be attached to a variable, function parameter or a block member of buffer pointer type.
-It is assumed that the pointee of an object with this attribute can overlap with the pointee of any other object with this attribute.
+An attribute vk::aliased_pointer can be attached to a variable, function parameter or a block member of BufferPointer type.
+It ie assumed that the pointee of a BufferPointer with this attribute can overlap with the pointee of any other BufferPointer with this attribute.
+This also means that the pointee of a BufferPointer with this attribute does not overlap with the pointee of a default (restrict) BufferPointer.

 ### Buffer Pointers and Address Space